Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 Type aliases streamline complex signatures and enforce consistent contracts across large Python codebases.
 This guide bridges foundational concepts from Core Type Hints Fundamentals with actionable implementation strategies.
 We focus on PEP 613 compliance, CI pipeline integration, and static analyzer tuning.

-Explicit declaration patterns prevent static analyzer ambiguity.
-They also ensure forward compatibility across Python releases.
-Use typing.TypeAlias on Python 3.10 and newer.
-This explicitly marks aliases versus runtime assignments.
+Explicit declaration patterns prevent static analyzer ambiguity and ensure forward compatibility across Python releases.
+Use typing.TypeAlias on Python 3.10 and 3.11 to explicitly mark aliases versus runtime assignments.
+Python 3.12+ supports the cleaner type statement from PEP 695 (type Alias = ...).

-Static analyzers diverge in their default inference. mypy often guesses intent from assignment context. pyright requires explicit markers in strict mode to avoid false positives.
-Always annotate explicitly to guarantee consistent behavior.
+Static analyzers diverge in their default inference: mypy often guesses intent from assignment context, while pyright requires explicit markers in strict mode to avoid false positives.
+Always annotate explicitly for consistent behavior across tools.

 from typing import Union, List